-The Tropical Garden began with Madame Walska’s collection of orchid cacti (Epiphyllum), which were moved to this location in the late 1970s.
-A surprising number of tropical plants thrive in the mild climate of Santa Barbara due to our high number of frost-free days.
-As you walk, enjoy lushness of the colossal foliage that surrounds you, and feel the cooling shade provided by the canopy.
-You will wind around a rock-lined streambed, which carries runoff from rains and overflow water from the Japanese Garden pond.
+Lotusland’s Tropical Garden began with Madame Ganna Walska’s collection of orchid cacti (Epiphyllum) which were moved to this location in the late 1970s.
+Compared to many of the other gardens which were intricately planned, the Tropical Garden is a culmination of these original epiphyllum and years of gardeners planting tropical species around them.
+As you walk through the Tropical Garden, enjoy the lushness of the colossal foliage and feel the cooling shade provided by the canopy.
+The rock-lined streambed carries runoff from rains and overflow water from the Japanese Garden pond.

 This monster of a vine is native to tropical rain forests in Mexico and Central America, where it grows 60 feet or more up into the canopies of trees, clinging to their trunks with roots all along its length.
 Its common name is derived from its characteristic splits and holes, which allow drenching rains to pass through and light to pass down to lower portions of the plant.